 - Some bakers even swear by using a cold marble chopping board to roll out the pastry dough.

-How To Make Mince Pies With Spiced Almond Pastry
+How to Make Homemade Mince Pies with Almond Pastry

 This pastry is perfect for making my homemade mince pies.
 For this, you’ll need a mincemeat recipe and mince pies recipe.
 Get them here: